rreezN/dtu_mlopsproject/reports/README.md

 > *experiments.*
 > Answer:

 To adhere with the cookiecutter template, all code in the project is contained within the src/ folder.
 All files which are initially present within the template have been altered, namely: make_data.py, model.py, train_model.py and predict_model.py.
 We also added a new file, rename_files.py, to src/data/ since the raw-data from kaggle included files with spaces in the names which caused problems when locating all image files in subfolders when running make_dataset.py to create processed data.
 We also added a config-files for hydra located in a config/ folder within src/models/.
 While implementing unit-tests of the code, a tests/ folder was created where test files for the data and model could be stored.
+To deploy the model using images, a deployment/ folder was created, containing the fastapi app files.

 ### Question 6